pyQode/pyqode.core/docs/source/getting_started.rst

 Public API
 --------------

-The public API is fully exposed by the pyqode.core package using the __all__ attribute.
+The public API is fully exposed by the pyqode.core package.

 You only need to import **pyqode.core** to get access to the entire public API::